 Work together to list common features you find in magazines, such as a table of contents, a letter from the editor, letters to the editor, columns, etc.

 Next, ask students if they have read articles online.
-Give students time to explore examples of eZines and work together to compare traditional magazines to eZines.
-How does, or can, electronic delivery make an eZine different?
+Give students time to explore examples of digital magazines and work together to compare traditional magazines to online versions.
+How does, or can, digital distribution make for a different experience?

 Have students examine and analyze the benefits of including mixed media, links to other sources, and a variety of articles.
-Evaluate the design of eZines, including layout, graphics, colors, and fonts and how these items can add to or even detract from the subject.
+Evaluate the design, including layout, graphics, colors, and fonts and how these items can add to or even detract from the subject.

 Before beginning research, students need to determine and clearly define the audience and purpose for the magazine, asking questions like: